IBM/cloud-functions-workshops/101-workshop-nodejs/ex0-what-is-serverles/serverless-programming-model.md

 ![Serverless LCD View](images/101-ex0-serverless-lcd-model.png)

+# Events and Event Sources

-## It all starts with an Event
+## It all starts with an **Event**

 Regardless of implementation or who you discuss Serverless with, it is all about invoking a function based upon an associated event and the data it is designed to operate on.

-## These events all come from an "Event Source"
+## These events all come from an **Event Source**

 Events that can be associated with functions always come from "real world" or originating sources.
-In a Serverless programming model, the Event Source can just be conceptual or represent an actual "adapter" (service) that understands how to receive "raw" event data from the "originator" and turn it into data that a function can process.
+In a Serverless programming model, the _Event Source_ can just be conceptual or represent an actual "adapter" service that understands how to receive "raw" event data from the "originator" and turn it into data that a function can process.

 Event sources can represent or adapt data from manual or automated originating sources, for example these may include: